 Is it a meal break violation in California if an employer does not permit employees to take meal breaks outside the work premises?
 “It might be,” says our Los Angeles wage and hour issues attorney at the Kaufman Law Firm.
 “But it is not that simple.”
 If you are required by your employer to stay […]read more

 Wages are supposed to be simple right?
 Well in some cases, like hourly wages they are.
-Say if you get paid $25 an hour then you multiply that by the amount of hours you work, and multiply again by the weeks in a month and boom you have your wages for the month.
+Say if you get paid $25 an hour then you multiply that by the number of hours you work, and multiply again by the weeks in a month and boom you have your wages for the month.
 The complications […]read more

 Very few of us work for the fun if – you go to work because you need to earn a living to support yourself or your family.
 A dispute over your wages or working hours can quickly become a very complex matter, and being paid less than you believe you’re entitled to be never welcome. […]read more